ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-07-apps-wallets-addresses.md

 - Limited integration with DeFi protocols

 **Popular Hardware Wallet:**
-- **Ledger**: Industry standard with support for thousands of cryptocurrencies
+- **[Ledger](https://www.ledger.com/)**: Industry standard with support for thousands of cryptocurrencies

-The choice between digital and hardware wallets often depends on use case.
-Digital wallets are suitable for active traders and DeFi users who need frequent access to their funds.
-Hardware wallets are better for long-term investors and those holding significant amounts of cryptocurrency.
+The choice between hot and cold wallets often depends on use case.
+Hot wallets are suitable for active traders and DeFi users who need frequent access to their funds.
+Cold wallets are better for long-term investors and those holding significant amounts of cryptocurrency.

 ## Addresses